Chymyst/chymyst-core/docs/chymyst-core.md

 Pattern-matching is a particular case of a guard condition that constrains the values of a reaction's input molecules.
 A reaction can have guard conditions of three types:

-1. Molecule predicates
+1. Single-molecule guards
 2. Cross-molecule guards
 3. Static guards

 The chemical machine will run a reaction only if it can find suitable input molecules such that all the guard conditions hold.

-#### Molecule predicates
+#### Single-molecule guards

-Molecule predicates are conditions that constrain the value carried by a single input molecule.
+**Single-molecule** guards are conditions that constrain the value carried by a single input molecule.
-For example,
+For example, the reaction

 ```scala
 go { case a(x) + c(y) if x > 0 ⇒ ??? }